oliviabrz/NBA/README.md

 # About The Process
 This README documents my learning process to obtain the skills required for a career in Software Development.
 It began with successfully completing Coursera's [**Google IT Automation with Python**](https://www.coursera.org/professional-certificates/google-it-automation?utm_source=gg&utm_medium=sem&utm_campaign=11-GoogleITwithPython-US&utm_content=11-GoogleITwithPython-US&campaignid=8986236679&adgroupid=119480419197&device=c&keyword=&matchtype=b&network=g&devicemodel=&adpostion=&creativeid=506915205324&hide_mobile_promo&gclid=CjwKCAjwpMOIBhBAEiwAy5M6YC58jIqHwDL-Nn4oPzbaQXaImQMMyW30OKlaNC2EtrXvSsRVKHdxehoCvroQAvD_BwE) course and receiving a certificate of completion.
 After completion of the course, my mentor felt it was essential to learn about Full Stack Development.
 We decided to build an Angular web application called [**NBA**](https://www.olib.cloud/) to display various NBA statistics.
 The application is built using Angular for the front end, Python Flask scripts for the Api's, and MySQL for the database.
 The site itself is hosted in Azure Cloud on a Ubuntu Linux VM.

 This entire process, from start to finish, took me approximately 8 months.
-I will be honest, this process was quite challenging because my professional background in higher education/college athletics did not come with the hard skills necessary in IT.
+I will be honest, this journey was quite challenging because my professional background in higher education/college athletics did not come with the hard skills necessary in IT.
 My motivation to change careers came during the pandemic when I realized the IT world would allow me to explore different industries.
 My mentor, who has 30 years of experience as a software developer, guided me through the entire process.
 Looking back, what got me through was dedicating as much time as possible 7 days a week and keeping an open mind, despite the many challenges I faced.

 The content below highlights the various technologies and concepts I learned.